Frequently Asked Questions

 HELP/STOP and Other Commands

-While Timor-Leste doesn't have specific HELP/STOP requirements codified in law, implementing these features is considered best practice:
+While Timor-Leste doesn't mandate HELP/STOP functionality, implement these features as best practice:

 Do Not Call / Do Not Disturb Registries

-Timor-Leste does not currently maintain an official Do Not Call registry.
-However, businesses should:
+Timor-Leste does not maintain an official Do Not Call registry.
+Best practices:

 Operator network capability: Supported by Telkomcel Timor Leste

-Sender ID preservation: Yes, registered IDs are preserved as-is
+Sender ID preservation: Yes – registered IDs appear as-is to recipients

 Long Codes